 As a website owner, what could be worse than having a visitor leave your site because of the frustration that you can control?
 Wouldn’t it be great to have a clean user experience across your website such that there are more conversions and fewer bounce rates?

 Visitors’ on your website can get frustrated because of various things.
 One such frustration could be repeatedly clicking on a section or any control of the website and expecting something to happen.
-This behavior in VWO is what we call as Rage and Dead Clicks.
+This behavior in VWO is what we call Rage and Dead Clicks.

 NOTE: Struggle Behavior in VWO an early access feature.
-If you wish to
+If you wish

-a mail to email@example.com
+or drop a mail to firstname.lastname@example.org

 Consider a situation where you are trying to power off your mobile device by pressing the power button, but your device is still on.
 As a result, you start pressing the power button repeatedly out of frustration to achieve your end goal.
-This is a typical example of a rage.
+This is a typical example of rage.

 The frustration is generated at the point where the visitor first clicks.
 The struggle simply represents a series of rage clicks or dead clicks just a little bit after.
-It also might happen that a dead click may be followed by a series of rage-dead clicks on the element, which only goes on to prove the confusion or vise-versa.
+It also might happen that a dead click may be followed by a series of rage-dead clicks on the element, which only goes on to prove the confusion or vice-versa.
 What needs to be studied is not the sequence of Rage Clicks or Dead Clicks, but the series of events that happened right before it - as the root cause of why the rage clicking occurred in the first place.

 Analyzing Rage and Dead Clicks helps you to fix the following on your webpage: